kantonesisch1234/chinese-copybook-for-children/README.md

 python copybook.py -p
 ```

-To make the execution of the code even easier, .bat files are included in the repository.
+To make the execution of the code even easier, batch files are included in the repository.
 The code can be executed directly by clicking on it.

 By running the Python code,  a copybook `copybook.docx` and its converted pdf file `copybook.pdf` will be created.